inerciapt/2025_inercia_pt/content/en/about.md

 Free entrance to our volunteer organizers or associates of [Associação Inércia](https://inercia.pt) or [SFIA](https://incrivelalmadense.pt) with their yearly quotas paid.

-10€ entrance fee to other attendants.
+10€ entrance fee to other attendants (5€ each day).

-Due to venue capacity limitations we will have a pre-registering system requirement, will be online in September.
+Due to venue capacity limitations we have a pre-registration system requirement, you can read more about it at [this other page](./visiting/).

 ## Rules of Conduct